Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Neural TPDFs for stochastic volatility and jump diffusion models

 The backward Kolmogorov equation for the joint CDF $C(t,x,v)=C(t,x,v;T,y,z)$ is

 with terminal condition

 Note that this PDE problem is of the form \eqref{eq:pde1}-\eqref{eq:pde2}.

-We build an artificial neural network, $f$, to approximate the CDF, $C$.
-For the Heston model, the neural network $f$ is trained in the $(t,x,y,v,z,\kappa,\theta,\xi,\rho)$-domain $Q\subset\mathbb{R}^{9}$, which is high-dimensional.
-Traditional methods aimed at solving PDEs under fixed parameters are uncompetitive in this challenging parametric PDE setting in comparison with the deep-learning algorithm.
-We note that the high-dimensionality here is of the parametric space.
-We recall that we need to solve high-dimensional parametric PDEs to find TPDFs for a range of values in the time-state and parametric spaces in order to effectively use the TPDFs for financial engineering tasks such as pricing options.
-The problem \eqref{eq:pde1}-\eqref{eq:pde2} is higher dimensional and more complicated than the geometric Brownian motion case in Section \ref{sec:Geometrical-Brownian-motion}.
-Therefore, it can be expected that the numbers of epochs and sample points will be larger.
-We follow the same training process as in the previous section with evident adjustments.
+We build a NN, $f$, to approximate the CDF, $C$.
+For the Heston model, the neural network $f$ is trained in the $(t,x,y,v,z,\kappa,\omega,\xi,\rho)$-domain $Q\subset\mathbb{R}^{9}$, which is high-dimensional.
+Traditional methods aimed at solving PDEs under fixed parameters are uncompetitive in this challenging parametric PDE setting in comparison with the deep learning algorithm.
+We note that the high dimensionality here is of the parametric space.
+Recall that we need to solve high-dimensional parametric PDEs to find TPDFs for a range of values in the time-state and parametric spaces in order to effectively use the TPDFs for financial engineering tasks such as pricing options.
+The problem \eqref{eq:pde1}-\eqref{eq:pde2} is higher dimensional than the geometric Brownian motion case in Section \ref{sec:geometric-Brownian-motion}.
+Therefore, it can be expected that the number of epochs and sample points for NN training are larger.
+We follow the same training process as in the previous section with natural adjustments.

-Similar to the geometric Brownian motion case, we calculate the joint transition probability for the spot log-price $x_{0}=0$.
-Here, with Heston's model, we choose $Q$ as $x,y\in[-3.5,3.5]$, $v,z\in[0,1]$, $\kappa\in[0.8,1.2]$, $\theta\in[0.1,0.3]$, $\xi\in[0,0.3]$, $t\in[0,1.2]$.
-To attain the required accuracy, we find that $\lambda=100$ is suitable, and we train 400,000 epochs and 5,000 points per epoch, which is equivalent to using 2 billion sample points to train this network.
-We select the epoch training that has the lowest loss.

-We compare the approximate joint TPDF with the semi-closed form of the TPDF from \citet{lewis2016option}.
-We find that the approximate TPDF is close to the true TPDF, as shown in Figure \ref{Fig: 2D and 3D graphs of Heston}.
-The RMSEs of the artificial neural network approximated density are shown in Table \ref{Tab: Heston RMSEs }.
-The reason why RMSE for smaller $T$ is larger is that the density value range for small $T$ is also wider.